Ashland, Kentucky: Education

 One public high school serves the city of Ashland: Paul G. Blazer High School, named after philanthropist and founder of Ashland Inc., Paul G. Blazer.
 The high school is home to the Ashland Tomcats and Kittens athletic teams.
 The Ashland Tomcats football program has achieved 11 state championships.
 The Ashland Tomcats (boys') basketball program has accomplished 1 national championship, 4 state championships, 32 regional championships, and 55 district championships.
 The Ashland Tomcats and Kittens (girls') soccer teams play at the Ashland Soccer Complex at the high school.
 The school's marching band competes in the AAA class of the Kentucky Music Educators Association(KMEA).
 The marching band is commonly called "The Pride of Blazer" for its excellent performance in many KMEA marching band competitions.

 Westwood, an unincorporated community just outside the Ashland city limits, is served by the Fairview Independent School District.
-The district operates Fairview High School, grades 6-12, and Fairview Elementary School, grades K-5.
+The district operates Fairview High School, grades 6–12, and Fairview Elementary School, grades K-5.

 The Boyd County Public Schools serves the rural part of Ashland and the remainder of Boyd County.
 It has four elementary schools, those being Ponderosa Elementary, Cannonsburg Elementary, Catlettsburg Elementary and Summit Elementary.
-Boyd County Middle School serves grades 6-8, while Boyd County High School serves grades 9-12.
+Boyd County Middle School serves grades 6–8, while Boyd County High School serves grades 9–12.

 The two private schools serving the Ashland area are the Holy Family School and the Rose Hill Christian School.
 Holy Family is affiliated with Holy Family Catholic Church and currently offers K–12 education.
 Rose Hill is affiliated with the Rose Hill Baptist Church and also offers K–12.

-Post-secondary educational opportunities include Ashland Community and Technical College which has multiple campuses within the city.
+Post-secondary educational opportunities include Ashland Community and Technical College, which has multiple campuses within the city.
 Morehead State University also has a satellite campus located in Ashland.

-Ashland has a public library, a branch of the Boyd County Public Library.
+The main branch of the Boyd County Public Library is located in Ashland.